How To Get Customer Feedback

 Always say thank you when someone gives you feedback.
 You could send a personal thank-you email or even mention constructive feedback in your company newsletter (with the customer's permission, of course).

-Once you have your mountain of feedback, what do you do with it?
-Not let it go to waste, that's for sure.
-First, you'll want to organise your feedback.
+Once you've collected feedback, the next step is analysis.
+Don't let valuable insights go to waste.
 You might group similar comments together or separate positive and negative feedback.
 It can also be split into areas like shipping, pricing, product features, etc.

 Then there are different ways to analyse feedback: